 - May 18, 2020

 Anyone can access the resources that have also been gathered on FCCAM’s Pinterest boards.
 Expanded resources can be found throughout the Boards with pins specific to individual books under discussion being gathered in their own section under “FCCAM Book Discussions“.

-Children’s Book Discussion Group Expectations
+Book Discussion Group Expectations

 - Prepare in advance